 Take control of your own safety.
 We offer free self-defense classes where you’ll learn lifelong tools and techniques to help protect yourself.

-The Engemann Student Health Center provides trained and licensed therapists who can counsel students on life changes, anxiety or depression, and other personal issues.
+USC Student Health provides counseling and mental health services to students coping with life changes, anxiety or depression, and other personal issues.

 USC is a renowned research institution so safe labs and work environments are our top priority.
 The Environmental Health and Safety Department ensures students, faculty, and staff have access to healthy workplaces.